-Sophia Jowett completed a PhD degree at the University of Exeter (2001) and before that PGCE degree at Wolverhampton University, MSc degree at Loughborough University (1995) and BSc degree at the University of Athens (1991).
+Sophia Jowett completed a PhD degree at the University of Exeter (2001) and, before that, a PGCE degree at Wolverhampton University, MSc degree at Loughborough University (1995) and BSc degree at the University of Athens (1991).
 She is an Associate Fellow and Chartered Psychologist of the British Psychological Society.

 Her research work mainly revolves around interpersonal relationships in sport with an emphasis on coaching relationships.
 More recently this work has started to make an impact on other life domains including work (business, organisations) and education (primary, secondary schools).
 This research is orientated towards “making a difference” through generating knowledge and understanding of the effectiveness of quality relationships.

-Dr Sophia Jowett leads, and teaches on, two modules:
+Professor Sophia Jowett leads, and teaches on, the following module:

 She also contributes to other modules at both undergraduate and postgraduate degrees.
 Sophia supervises research projects at undergraduate (BSc) and postgraduate (MSc, Mphil, and PhD) levels.

 Book: SOCIAL PSYCHOLOGY IN SPORT by S. Jowett & D. Lavallee.

 Note: The second Edition of Social Psychology in Sport by L. Davis, R. Keegan and S. Jowett (Editors) is due out in 2023.